Quickbooks vs Freshbooks

 Quickbooks keeps track of your deposits and expenses by downloading your banking and credit card transactions.
 You can assign categories for each transaction—like “Supplies & Materials, Cost Of Goods,” or “Meals & Entertainment”—setting you up for tax time.
 When you first sign up, it goes back about three months, so several transactions may “need your attention.”
 This can be a bit of a time suck when starting out, but the system begins to recognize certain vendors as certain categories and will automatically match them, you just have to approve with a click.

-Payroll and inventory are two features that Quickbooks has and Freshbooks does not.
+Between the two accounting management software, payroll and inventory are two highlighted features that Quickbooks has and Freshbooks does not.
 Payroll can be a bit confusing with taxes and withholding, and Quickbooks makes it easy by factoring in all those inputs and including the tax documents and reminders to mail them in quarterly, etc. Plus, they integrate it into your money flow so the main dashboard charts include payroll.

 Each tier comes with a few more features for ascending business size/complexity, like how many accounts can use it, or the ability to create 1099s.
 You can sign up on the spot (with no software downloads, just open on a browser), plus it is cloud-based, so you can access it from any device, including your phone at the coffee shop.
 There's an app for both iPhones and Droids, which lets you do most things and, importantly, take photos of receipts to easily log them.

 Freshbooks still feels pretty fresh, even though it's been around since 2003.
 They initially focused on freelance workers but have expanded to small businesses with contractors and employees.